AaltoRSE/speech2text/README.md

 ### Faster Whisper

 We support `large-v2` and `large-v3` (default) multilingual [Faster Whisper](https://github.com/SYSTRAN/faster-whisper) models.
 Languages supported by the models are:

+FIXME: remove the language list, they are useless cause only a subset is supported

 afrikaans, arabic, armenian, azerbaijani, belarusian, bosnian, bulgarian, catalan, chinese, croatian, czech, danish, dutch, english, estonian, finnish, french, galician,